 For BSW graduates interested in research, teaching at the university level, or holding a high-level administrative role, a doctoral degree in social work could be a good fit.
 Doctoral programs in social work typically focus on advanced research methods, social policy, and theory.

-What Can You Do With an Online BSW Degree?
+What Can You Do With a BSW Online Degree?

 A Bachelor of Social Work (BSW) degree can open up a broad range of career paths in various fields.
 It provides a strong foundation in social work principles, ethics, and practice, preparing graduates for entry-level positions in the field.
 Here are some potential career paths for BSW degree holders.